codama-idl/codama/packages/validators/README.md

 ### `getValidationItemsVisitor(visitor)`

-The `getValidationItemsVisitor` function returns a visitor that collects all validation items from a Kinobi IDL.
+The `getValidationItemsVisitor` function returns a visitor that collects all validation items from a Codama IDL.
 Note that this visitor is still a work in progress and does not cover all validation rules.

 ```ts
 import { getValidationItemsVisitor } from '@codama/validators';